travis-ci/docs-travis-ci-com/docs/user/database-setup.md

 ### Conclusion

 [Travis CI Environment](/docs/user/ci-environment/) provides several popular open source data stores that hosted projects can use.
 In the majority of cases, said data stores use stock configuration.
 When it is not the case, the purpose of customizing the configuration is usually to minimize the amount of work developers have to do to use them.
-Often this means relaxing security settings, whicn is OK for continuous integration environments.
+Often this means relaxing security settings, which is OK for continuous integration environments.